Credit Card Processing

 Advantages of Utilizing Merchant Accounts and Payment Gateways

-Utilizing payment gateways and merchant accounts grows a business’ customer base through expanding the forms of accepted payments for transactions.
+Utilizing payment gateways and merchant accounts grows a business’s customer base by expanding the forms of accepted payments for transactions.
 There are benefits on both sides of the transaction.
 Customers are offered varied, convenient payment options, and business owners are assured of the security of these payments.

-If a business wants to accept cards as a form of payment, it will need a payment gateway and merchant account because they work together to process then store payments from transactions.
-However, a business uninterested in receiving payments through a POS card terminal or online needs neither a payment gateway nor a merchant account.
+If a business wants to accept cards as a form of payment, it will need a payment gateway and merchant account because they work together to process and store payments from transactions.

 How to Find the Best Merchant Account and Payment Gateway for Your Business